Harold Lloyd Estate: Planning and construction

-In August 1925, Lloyd announced plans to built a $1 million estate on the 15-acre site, including a three-story French-Italian Renaissance home, a nine-acre golf course, a 50' x 150' swimming pool (the largest in southern California), an open-air theater, dance pavilion, tennis courts, and bridle path.
-Sumner Spaulding (Webber, Staunton and Spalding) was hired as the architect.
+In August 1925, Lloyd announced plans to build a $1 million estate on the 15-acre site, including a three-story French-Italian Renaissance home, a nine-acre golf course, a 50' x 150' swimming pool (the largest in southern California), an open-air theater, dance pavilion, tennis courts, and bridle path.
+Walter Weber and Sumner Spaulding (Weber, Staunton and Spalding) was hired as the architect.
 Lloyd also hired landscape engineer A.E.
 Hanson to execute plans for the "largest initial private landscaping project ever attempted" in the Los Angeles area.
 The plans included extensive gardens, a children's playground, and a stream fed by a well with water pumped to the top of a hill and then cascading through the property and creating water hazards in the golf course.

 Final plans for the house were published in the Los Angeles Times in July 1927.
 The home was described as French-Italian Renaissance design with interiors inspired by the Villa Palmieri near Florence.
 Construction of the mansion began in July 1927 and was completed in 1928.

 The 44-room, 45000 sqft house and estate was said to have cost $2 million.